 Which probably goes some way to explaining why, constituting the human body, the atomic ratio of the elements is as follows:

 Life uses what is available!
 We are mostly water, H2O!

 So what is the point of all this?

 Well it seems extremely unlikely that any of the hydrogen atoms, in your body, were originally made by a star.
 You see, just as kids destroy pizza, stars destroy hydrogen; it’s their primary fuel.

 But there’s more.
 Whilst it is very easy to see how carbon could be represented as being dust, hydrogen, oxygen, nitrogen?
-None of these elements do we normally associate with dust as they spend most of their time existing, at least on earth that is, as gases.
+None of these elements do we normally associate with dust as they, in their pure atomic state, spend most of their time existing, at least on earth that is, as gases.
 Sure you can combine hydrogen and oxygen to make water.
-Oxygen will combine with lots of stuff too.
+Oxygen will combine with lots of other stuff too.
 One could accuse me of being a bit of a nitpicker with this complaint but why dust?
 Is it supposed to make someone think of fairy dust perhaps?
 How absurd!

 Finally there is the question of the origin of the subatomic particles involved in all matter that we observe.
-You see no sub atomic particle, no proton, no neutron, for example, was ever created by a star.
+You see, no proton, no neutron, (the building block of matter and us) for example, was ever created by a star.
 For their origin you need to go back to the Big Bang.
 The material that makes up all of atoms that constitute us, and all the physical things that surround us, is actually very nearly as old as the universe itself and pre-dates the existence of any star!